Ananthsunrise/EC2-Cpu-Alerting-Through-SNS/README.md

 **Overview :**
 In this project, We create one ec2 instance and configure cpu alarm for that instance in cloudwatch.
 If CPU Reaches above certain threshold level, you will get a notification through sns.

+**Cloudwatch:**
+It is a gatekeeper for aws account which will help you in monitoring deleting reporting and logging.

+**Features of cloudwatch :**
+1.monitoring
+2.alarms
+3.log insights(save activity if any service try to access your service like ec2,s3,..)
+4.cost optimization
+5.scaling
+6.log groups(activity of project perform in aws account)

 **Step 1:
 Create EC2 Instance**